jserpa/Cactus-Setup/README.md

-# Cactus with BootStrap 3 with Sass
+# Cactus with BootStrap 3 and Sass

 This is a quick and easy setup for building static web sites that run on the Django template language managed with Cactus.
 The setup uses Bootstrap 3 with Sass.